 Less time spent outdoors may increase the risk of myopia

-2. Focusing on short distances
+Focusing on short distances

-3. Increased screen time
+Increased screen time

-4. Absence of school vision screenings
+Absence of school vision screenings

-Some eye charts can be downloaded for use, and a basic vision test can unofficially be conducted at home.
-But contact an eye doctor if your child has trouble identifying any letters or symbols on the chart, as he or she may be experiencing nearsightedness.
-Only an eye doctor can make an official diagnosis of any refractive errors or other eye or vision issues.
+Some eye charts can be downloaded for use, and a basic, unofficial vision test can be conducted at home.
+But contact an eye doctor if your child has trouble seeing any letters or symbols on the chart.
+This may be a sign that they are experiencing vision problems.

 Vision problems may go unnoticed at home

 SEE RELATED: Vision problems of school-age children